Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

   <img src="images/Query_Table.jpeg" width =100% heigth=100%>
 </div>

-5.Now if you look into the table content you will be able to see the ratio of each player in real time.
+5.Look into the table content to see the ratio of each player in real-time.

 <div align="center">
   <img src="images/Kill:Death-Output.jpeg" width =100% heigth=100%>